 - Over time you will crave more and intense stimulation and tend to neglect other things to get your fix.
 A war abroad is more talked about than the direct problems you face in your own community.

 - The phenomenon that, in certain contexts, you become hyper-sensitive because you associate surroundings with a dopamine release.
 You are much more likely to crave for a moment to check your e-mail if you spot a phone – over time you are more likely to check your phone than to engage in conversation.

 - Both desensitization and sensitization causes atrophy of the frontal cortex, whereby the activity of the frontal lobes of the brain decreases – in turn making it harder to control your cravings.
-Going to the bathroom solely to check your Facebook.

 News is a series of apparently absurd stories that all end up looking the same, endless parades of poverty-stricken countries, sequences of events that, having appeared with no explanation, will disappear with no solution – Zaire today, Bosnia yesterday, the Congo tomorrow.